corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 *Node administrators* will be able to associate custom *update callbacks* with the events of the following types:
 * `onUpdate`.
 The *update callback* will be invoked when a new update of a CorDapp is available.
 * `onDeprecation`.
-The *update callback* will be invoked when an installed version of a CorDapp is below the `minimumVersion` from the CorDapp descriptor.
+The *update callback* will be invoked when an installed version of a CorDapp gets below the `minimumVersion` from the CorDapp descriptor for the first time.

 *Update callbacks* will have to implement a standard interface, which will be provided with the CDS implementation.